 What you can do to prevent termites during the rainy season?

 Rainfall and the aftermath of it are often what attract termites.
 If you’ve experienced flooding, leaky pipes or have standing water on your property, this can attract termites and other pests into your home.

 Some ways you can prevent water damage and pest-harboring sites after a major rainfall are:

 Seal leaks and cracks in roofs, siding, doors, windows and home foundations

 Investigate areas of flooding and clean it up immediately

 Monitor leaking faucets, dripping or sweating pipes

 Test your sump pump once a year

 The first step in determining what types of termites and what damage has been done is the termite inspection.
 Western Exterminator specialists can spot the types of termites and determine if the damage you’ve seen are from some other wood-destroying insects or from termites.
 Remember, it is required that homes or property for sale often require a real estate termite inspection from a certified professional.

-Western Exterminator termite specialists will find the locations of the termite nests and offer you solutions to effectively remove the termites.
+Western Exterminator termite Technicians will find the locations of the termite nests and offer you solutions to effectively remove the termites.
 Then, Western’s specialists offer ways to prevent return infestations.